 We value our family-oriented environment at Sokol Stickney and want everyone to feel welcomed the moment you walk in the gym.
 Please take the time to get to know our coaches a little better below!

-Jenna has been a member of Sokol since she was born 25 years ago.
-She was first a member of Sokol Berwyn-Slavsky and came to Sokol Stickney after Berwyn-Slavsky merged with Sokol Brookfield.
+Jenna has been a member of Sokol since she was born 26 years ago.
 Both Jenna and her sister Maria grew up very connected to the Sokol community, as their mother, Jean Hruby, worked in the national office and eventually became the President of American Sokol.
-Though gymnastics has never been Jenna’s best Sokol skill, she prefers calisthenics, special number, volleyball competitions, and being a coach/volunteer at pancake breakfasts, picnics, and fundraisers alike.
-She folk dances as a part of Moravian Cultural Society since her childhood and was a Czech debutante when she was 16.
+Though gymnastics has never been Jenna’s best Sokol “skill”, she loves calisthenics, special number, volleyball competitions, and being a coach/volunteer at pancake breakfasts, picnics, and fundraisers alike.
 She played competitive volleyball through her youth and intramural volleyball at the University of San Diego.
-Jenna received a degree in Business Administration and Spanish and currently works for Hyatt Hotels Corporation in the city of Chicago.
-Upon her return to Chicago, she came back to Sokol Stickney to join us as a coach.
-Jenna most recently rode her bike to the American Sokol Slet in Cedar Rapids with the Ride2Camp crew.
-In her free time, Jenna is busy teaching cycling classes, training for marathons, and hanging out with her dog Tessa in Chicago.
+Jenna currently works for Conagra Brands in the city of Chicago.
+Jenna most recently rode her bike to the American Sokol slet in Cedar Rapids with the Ride2Camp crew in 2017 and attended the 2018 Slet in Prague, Czech Republic.
+In her free time, Jenna is busy training for marathons and hanging out with her dog Tessa in Chicago.

 Jordan is a graduate of Lewis University in Romeoville where she studied Social Work and Psychology.
+Currently working on her Masters degree in Social Work.
+Jordan is the Educational Director of Sokol Stickney, she is currently working on obtaining scholarships for gymnasts who are interested in attending Sokol amps and clinics.
+She is currently taking a break from coaching due to her hectic school schedule.
 She has been a member of Sokol since 1999 and started coaching at Sokol in the 6th grade.
 Her mom, coach Kim Elliott, had Jordan and her sister Payton involved with Sokol and close to their Czech roots since birth.
 In her youth, Jordan was a Sokol Stickney class regular, attended Sokol camp, and was the President of the Sokol Stickney Junior Board for many years—helping to organize spaghetti dinners, exhibitions, pancake breakfasts and more.
+She recently was one of 23 members representing Sokol Stickney in the Slet held in Prague Czech Republic.
 She assisted in the move of Sokol Stickney to St. Hugh’s in Lyons and has authored many special numbers and gymnastics routines.
 In recent years as a coach, Jordan has attended many gymnastics skills clinics and coaching clinics to perfect her coaching skills.
 Jordan is the head volleyball coach for Sokol Stickney and was the volleyball captain at her high school.
 Jordan most recently nominated and chosen as a member of the Phi Alpha Honor Society at Lewis University, a program that only accepts the top 10% of social work students.
 Jordan specializes as a conditioning coach at Sokol Stickney.
-In her free time, she can be found at the gym doing strength training workouts and weight-lifting, babysitting, or taking very close loving care of her 97-year-old great-grandma, Babi.
+In her free time, she can be found at the gym doing strength training workouts and weight-lifting, babysitting, or taking very close loving care of her 98-year-old great-grandma, Babi.